Yarthor00/SE-Sales-Capstone/README.md

 ---

-## 🧑‍💼 4.
-Executive Presentation

-Prepare a **20–25 minute executive-level presentation**:

-- Customer context and core problem
-- Business impact (speak the language of executives)
-- Proposed solution (focused on outcomes)
-- Expected value
-- Clear next steps to **advance toward closing**

----

-## ✅ Evaluation Criteria

-We will assess your ability to:

-- Think like a **business partner, not just a technical expert**
-- Structure a winnable opportunity
-- Drive value creation and differentiation
-- Show a strong pre-sales mindset focused on **pipeline and closure**
-- Communicate with clarity and executive-level storytelling

----

-## 📅 Delivery Format

-- Slides presentation (PowerPoint or similar)
-- Live presentation session (20–25 minutes + Q&A)

----

 ## 📌 Final Note

-This exercise is an opportunity to demonstrate your readiness to operate not only as a Solutions Engineer, but as a **pre-sales leader who directly impacts revenue and deal closure**.
+This exercise is an opportunity to demonstrate your readiness to operate as a Lead Solutions Engineer.